Nissin Mouko Tanmen Nakamoto Instant Rice Soup

-These days, I often see newly released cups of Nissin’s instant rice soup lined up on the shelf in the instant cup ramen section of a 7 eleven convenience store that I regularly stop by on the way home from work.
+These days, I often see cups of newly released instant rice soup from Nissin lined up on the shelf in the instant noodle aisle of a 7 Eleven that I regularly stop by on the way home from work.

-So a while ago, I purchased one in the convenience store.
-Among others, it drew my interest because its ramen-version Nissin Mouko Tanmen Nakamoto instant cup ramen is one of my favorite instant noodle soups.
+And a while ago, I purchased one in the convenience store for sampling.
+Among others, the product drew my interest because its ramen-version Nissin Mouko Tanmen Nakamoto Cup Ramen is one of my favorite instant noodle soups.

 Nissin Mouko Tanmen Nakamoto Karauma Meshi

-The Japanese noodle dish widely enjoyed in the Kanto district around Tokyo, Tanmen is usually simmered with plenty of vegetables.
-Meanwhile, the loose dried topping in this instant rice soup consists of cabbage, carrot, cloud ear mushrooms, seasoned meat, and tofu, the same ingredients as the ramen version.
+The Japanese noodle widely enjoyed in the Kanto region around Tokyo, Tanmen is usually simmered with plenty of vegetables, and like that, the dried garnish for this instant rice soup is composed of bits of cabbage, carrots, cloud ear mushrooms, seasoned meat, and tofu.

-The way to cook this Japanese instant rice soup is almost the same as the ramen version.
-First, take off the black packet of “Umakara Oil” pasted on top and peel back the paper lid about halfway.
+The cooking method of this instant rice soup is almost the same as the ramen version of it.
+First, remove the black sachet of “Umakara Oil” from the top and peel back the paper lid about halfway.

-Try Nissin Mouko Tanmen Nakamoto Ramen Soup with Rice
+Try the Soup of Nissin Mouko Tanmen Nakamoto Cup Ramen with Rice

-What I sampled this time is a limited-time product, so it is difficult to get it now.
-However, you can easily enjoy the rice version of Nissin Mouko Tanmen Nakamoto, if you obtain the instant cup ramen (Amazon.com).
-A very simple way: after you eat the noodles thoroughly, just add steamed plain rice to the soup.
+What I tried this time is a limited-time offer, so it is difficult to get it now.
+However, you can easily enjoy the rice version of Nissin Mouko Tanmen Nakamoto, if you obtain the cup ramen.

-Actually, I found an article written about this method on a Japanese blog, where the blogger says that the method works well.
-Although I haven’t tried it out yet, someday I want to.
+I found an article written about this method on a blog, where the Japanese blogger says that the method works well.
+Although I haven’t tried it yet, someday I want to.